-Veltkamp uses technical plastics for the production of plastic products.
+Veltkamp uses engineering plastics for the production of plastic products.

 Recyclate is made from plastic household, industrial and ocean waste.
-For example old bottle caps, household waste bins, diaper plastic, car bumpers, etc.
+For example, old bottle caps, household garbage cans, diaper plastic, car bumpers, etc.

-Availability depends on the quality of the collection of this waste in a country.
+Availability depends on the quality of collection of this waste in a country.

-The Western European countries, including the Netherlands, mainly use recycling and composting of this waste.
-In addition, some of it is burned for district heating or the generation of electricity.
+Western European countries, including the Netherlands, mainly use recycling and composting of this waste.
+In addition, some is burned for district heating or electricity generation.

-In southern and eastern Europe, on the other hand, most of the waste is landfilled.
-Only a very limited part is incinerated or processed differently.
+In Southern and Eastern Europe, on the other hand, most of the waste is landfilled.
+Only a very small portion is incinerated or otherwise processed.

 The percentage of added filler can vary considerably and this often has an adverse effect on the mechanical properties of the plastic.

-Some fillers should also not be left outside or in a moist environment for too long.
-For example, with wood, the weight increases again disproportionately.
+Some fillers should also not be left outside or in a humid environment for too long.
+For example, with wood, the weight increases disproportionately.

-Furthermore, developments are underway in which fillings are added to both synthetic and bio plastics.
-A disadvantage here is the CO2 emission due to the transport movements of the filler and the plastics to the mixing location.
-There the plastics are remelted and then granulated.
-Not only does this cost a lot of energy, but the substances can no longer be decomposed.
+Developments are also underway in which fillings are added to both synthetic and bioplastics.
+A disadvantage here is the CO2 emissions caused by the transport movements of the filler and the plastics to the mixing location.
+There, the plastics are melted again and then granulated.
+This not only costs a lot of energy, but the substances can no longer decompose.

-At the end of life cycle, these plastics can only burn completely.
+At the end of life cycle, these plastics can only be burned in their entirety.
 This while a pure plastic can be recycled again.

 The Bioplastics are intended to replace disposable packaging.
-But the material is therefore not biodegradable in nature, but must be processed in special composting plants.
+However, the material is not degradable in nature, but must be processed in special composting installations.

 Plastics remain plastics and do not belong in nature.
-Plastics that eventually disintegrate are micro plastics that can no longer be obtained from nature with current techniques.
+Plastics that eventually decompose are micro plastics that can no longer be extracted from nature using current technologies.

-The European Commission has determined that bioplastics are important in limiting climate change, partly because of the lower CO2 footprint.
+The European Commission has determined that bioplastics are important in limiting climate change, partly because of their lower CO2 footprint.

-A larger share of biobased products could be supplementary to recyclates, and thus also contribute to the reduction of greenhouse gas emissions.
+A greater share of bio-based products could complement recyclates, and thus also contribute to reducing greenhouse gas emissions.

 Bioplastics have a CO2 footprint that can be 50 to 80% less than that of virgin plastics.

-In 2019, the Plastic Pact was agreed between the Dutch government and the business community to make the switch to plastics from sustainably produced biobased raw materials.
-Not to solve the plastic soup, but to reduce dependence on fossil raw materials and thus contribute to climate goals.
+In 2019, the Plastic Pact between the Dutch government and industry was agreed upon, to make the switch to plastics from sustainably produced biobased raw materials.
+Not to solve the plastics soup, but to reduce dependence on fossil raw materials and thus contribute to the climate goals.

-An important problem for waste processors, however, is that bioplastics make the recycling of ordinary plastics more difficult.
-In practice, the consumer supplies a mix of all types of plastics, both standard plastics and bioplastics.
+A major problem for waste processors, however, is that bioplastics complicate the recycling of ordinary plastics.
+In practice, consumers deliver a mix of all types of plastics, both standard plastics and bioplastics.
 This disrupts the composting process.

-Many composting companies therefore remove all types of plastic as much as possible, including those that would degrade.
+Many composters therefore remove all types of plastics as much as possible, including those that would break down.